 - Notes: string

-They'll also define an association between their custom object and the standard contacts object so that they can connect cars to potential buyers.
+They'll also add a description to provide context about how to use the object, and define an association between their custom object and the standard contacts object so that they can connect cars to potential buyers.

 With their data model finalized, they'll create the object schema by making a POST